 What is the most rewarding part of being an educator for you?

-How long has your school been implementing SIPPS?
-Tell us a little about the implementation.
+How long have you been implementing SIPPS?
+Tell us a little about your implementation.

-What have you noticed about students’ learning and engagement?
-What have teachers noticed?
+What have you noticed about your students’ learning and engagement?

 The students are progressing well through SIPPS, they are becoming more fluent with letter sounds, blending, segmenting, reading, and writing.
 Students are always engaged because they know what to expect with each lesson, and they love being able to have their own mini-books.

 How has SIPPS affected or changed your own teaching and learning?

 SIPPS has helped me realize that a scripted program/intervention is necessary.
 I think as educators we always do our best and think that what we are doing is working—and that is true some of the time.